Gwynger/Gwynger/README.md

 Hi, I'm Backend Developer.

-- Doing freelance projects.
+- Working in the travel industry
+- Creating interesting projects
-- I study technologies that I find interesting.
+- I study technologies that I find interesting
 - I do like automation 🤖